-If informal resolution is not possible, the Monitoring Officer of the GLA will assess the complaint and decide whether formally to investigate the allegations contained therein.
-If the Monitoring Officer decides that the complaint should be investigated, he/she will undertake a process (details of which are set out below) to determine whether or not the complaint is to be upheld.
+If informal resolution is not appropriate, the Monitoring Officer will assess the complaint and decide whether formally to investigate the allegations contained therein.
+If the Monitoring Officer decides that the complaint should be investigated, they will undertake a process (details of which are set out below) to determine whether or not the complaint is to be upheld.
 If the complaint is not to be investigated, the Monitoring Officer will write to you to explain why.